balderdashy/sails-docs/reference/sails.config/sails.config.session.md

 }
 ```

-Otherwise, by default, this option is set as `null` -- meaning that session ID cookies will not send any kind of ["Expires" or "Max Age" header](https://en.wikipedia.org/wiki/HTTP_cookie), and will last only for as long as a user's web browser is open.
+Otherwise, by default, this option is set as `null`, meaning that session ID cookies will not send any kind of ["Expires" or "Max Age" header](https://en.wikipedia.org/wiki/HTTP_cookie) and will last only for as long as a user's web browser is open.

 ##### The "secure" flag